-PREREQUISITES: B 104 or MTH 096/106 or MTH 111 or above, AH 130 or BIO 133
+PREREQUISITES: B 104 or MATH 100 or MATH 110 or higher, AH 130 or BIO 133 or BIO 235

-PHARMACOLOGY FOR SURGICAL TECHNOLOGISTS (F,W) 4(4-0-0)
+AH 182 PHARMACOLOGY FOR SURGICAL TECHNOLOGISTS (F,W) 4(4-0-0)

 An applied pharmacology course designed for the Surgical Technology student.
 Emphasis is on safe, accurate administration of medications typically given in a surgical setting.
-The student will acquire knowledge of drug actions, major side effects, and techniques of administration, in addition to specific additional instruction and practice in the relevant medications and procedures unique to the surgical
+The student will acquire knowledge of drug actions, major side effects, and techniques of administration, in addition to specific additional instruction and practice in the relevant medications and procedures unique to the surgical setting.

-PREREQUISITES: B 104 or MTH 096/106 or MTH 111, BIO 226, BIO 235
+PREREQUISITES: MATH 110 or higher, BIO 226, BIO 235